ioanniswd/pot/README.md

 # How it works

-`pot` creates accumulated data for users concerning one repository, using github's graphql api.
+`pot` creates accumulated data for users concerning one or more repositories, using github's graphql api.

 # Installation